Marijuana Sales Law in California – Health and Safety Code 11360

 There are still, however, some common situations where HS 11360 will be filed as a felony offense.
 These include if the defendant:

-• Has prior convictions for specific serious felony crimes such as murder, rape, child molestation, or other sexual-related offense requiring sex offender registration under Penal Code Section 290.
+- Has prior convictions for specific serious felony crimes such as murder, rape, child molestation, or other sexually related offenses requiring sex offender registration under Penal Code Section 290.

 HS 1160 felony marijuana sales conviction

-A felony conviction for violating Health and Safety Code Section 11360, sell or transport marijuana, carries the following penalties:
+A felony conviction for violating Health and Safety Code Section 11360, selling or transporting marijuana, carries the following penalties:

-Additionally, a felony conviction will result in a lifetime ban against owning a firearm.
+Additionally, a felony conviction will result in a lifetime ban on owning a firearm.
 Defendants are not eligible for a drug diversion program as a jail alternative.

 What are the Related California Offenses for HS 11360?